 Today’s academic landscape has become more competitive and it is different from the past.
 As such, some children find themselves swimming or sinking as soon as they are old enough to embark on their academic journey.
 Such change has brought about parents’ involvement on many different levels.
 In fact, without such parent participation, some children will find themselves in seriously, disadvantaged situations.

 Stress Can Add Up

-Generally, anxiety, expectations, and stress are associated with examination.
+Generally, anxiety, expectations, and stress are associated with examinations.
 Such factors can add unnecessary pressure for the children and sometimes, such influences can result in some giving up on themselves.
 Maturity, perseverance, personalities, and other aspects ultimately determine if the child goes in the right direction but in reality, not every child has this critical mix to move forward.
 Every child copes differently but guidance is undeniably essential, and parents can definitely help their children manage in many ways.

 What Can Affect A Child’s Ability?

 There are many things that parents can do that would not add to their stress.
 Some solutions pertain to guiding the child to maintain healthy lifestyles or habits as these will ensure their well-being.
-Others relate to helping the child develop or adopt more efficient study strategies or processes over time to ensure that they achieve the maximum.
+Others relate to helping the child develop or adopt more efficient study strategies or processes overtime to ensure that they achieve the maximum.
 Finally, parents can also ensure that the environment is conducive for studying (without having the child to leave the house to go elsewhere).

 Are you relieving exam stress for kids or are you guilty of over-stressing your kids?
 Here are 11 things you can do to NOT stress your kids.

 1. Understand the child’s limit

 Parents must be able to understand their children’s academic limit, and thereafter set a realistic expectation for their potential achievement.
 This expectation should remain consistent for the academic year.
 Parents must not overly pressurise their children, especially during the examination period.
 Instead, they should focus on strategizing and guiding their children throughout or whenever challenges arise.